Dr. William G. Brozo

 Dr. Brozo is also an author/consultant for Jamestown Reading Navigator, a program for struggling adolescent readers.
 As well, he serves on the editorial review boards of the Reading Research Quarterly, Reading Research and Instruction and the Journal of Adolescent and Adult Literacy.
 He edits and co-writes “Content Literacy,” a column for The Reading Teacher and “Strategic Moves,” a column for Reading and Writing for Critical Thinking’s journal, Thinking Classroom.

-Dr. Brozo is a past member of International Reading Association’s Commission on Adolescent Literacy and a current member of the Adolescent Literacy Committee and the Programme for International Student Assessment/Progress in International Reading Literacy Study Task Force.
+Dr. Brozo is a past member of the International Reading Association’s Commission on Adolescent Literacy and a current member of the Adolescent Literacy Committee and the Programme for International Student Assessment/Progress in International Reading Literacy Study Task Force.
 As an IRA-consultant for the International Development Division, he has traveled regularly to Macedonia, where he provides technical support to secondary teachers.
 He was a co-investigator on a Carnegie grant team that compiled an important report on best practices in adolescent literacy.

 He regularly speaks at professional meetings around the country and consults with teachers and administrators to discuss methods of enriching the literate culture of middle and secondary schools, enhancing the literate lives of boys and making teaching more responsive to the needs of all students.
 You can check him out on YouTube in a segment called “Boys and Reading” for the program, School Talk, on the Research Channel.
 On the program, Dr. Brozo discusses his book, To Be a Boy, To Be a Reader.